henritielscher/allrooms/README.md

 The main focus is lying in the build of the Wordpress theme with all it's customized backend functionality.
 This is why the [functions.php](/wp-content/themes/allrooms-theme/functions.php) is the most important part to mention here.

 Furthermore the various classes in the [modules Folder](/wp-content/themes/allrooms-theme/src/js/modules/) to handle the behaviour of the site are certainly a big chunk of the client-side functionality.

+## Additional Infos / Thoughts

+---

+Initially I was building this site with Express, NodeJS, EJS and MongoDB, which I discarded because of the CMS in Wordpress.
+At that point it seemed to be the better solution for integrating a nice Backend for the client.
+Nowadays I would probably go for a NextJS application with Strapi as CMS.

+Since this build I found myself using classes for JavaScript functionality which I really like for separating everything into its own resusable modules.
+Since most of them are only used with one instance I did not implement Prototypes here.

+For the build and development process I would rather go with Vite instead of Webpack.